- About SAMH.

 - How to contact us.

-SAMH is the Scottish Association for Mental Health.
+SAMH is Scottish Action for Mental Health.
 We have been providing services and working to support Scotland’s mental health since 1923.

-SAMH is a registered charity SC008897 and a company limited by guarantee registered in Scotland No 82340.
+SAMH is a registered charity (SC008897), a company limited by guarantee (SC082340) and is registered with the Information Commissioner’s Office (ICO).

 If it is appropriate we may: